MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/entitydeclaration.md

 # Entity Declaration

-An entity declaration is an interface that provides a simple functionality that is extended by a [local entity declaration](localentitydeclaration.md) and a [referenced entity declaration](referencedentitydeclaration.md).
+An entity declaration is an interface/class that provides a simple functionality that is extended by a [local entity declaration](localentitydeclaration.md) and a [referenced entity declaration](referencedentitydeclaration.md).

 ```
 public interface CdmEntityDeclarationDefinition extends CdmObjectDefinition, CdmFileStatus
 ```
+*CdmEntityDeclarationDefinition is a class in Python.*

 ## Properties
 |Name|Type|Description|